cyverse-archive/Conrad/README.markdown

 An app that has been deleted can be logically undeleted by sending a GET request to the /undelete-app/{app-id} endpoint.
 This service takes no request body.
-Upon success, this service returns a success flag along with the identifier of the application that was deleted.
+Upon success, this service returns a success flag along with the identifier of the application that was deleted and a list of the public categories that the app is in.
 Upon failure, this service returns a success flag along with a brief description of the reason for the failure.

 Here are some examples:

-    dennis$ curl -s http://by-tor:14444/conrad/undelete-app/D36D47B0-A82F-40AB-AB1F-037249944620 | python -mjson.tool
+    dennis$ curl -s http://by-tor:14444/conrad/undelete-app/8E25FB08-E11E-476A-95A9-0D06563F261A | python -mjson.tool
     {
+        "categories": [
+            {
+                "description": null,
+                "id": "7A0B68B2-6534-4CAD-8439-E0FAA3FD82B3",
+                "name": "ChIPseq Analysis",
+                "workspace_id": 0
+            }
+        ],
-        "id": "D36D47B0-A82F-40AB-AB1F-037249944620",
+        "id": "8E25FB08-E11E-476A-95A9-0D06563F261A",
         "success": true
     }